DecisiveAI/opentelemetry-operator/README.md

 The values for `propagators` are added to the `OTEL_PROPAGATORS` environment variable.
 Valid values for `propagators` are defined by the [OpenTelemetry Specification for OTEL_PROPAGATORS](https://opentelemetry.io/docs/concepts/sdk-configuration/general-sdk-configuration/#otel_propagators).

-The value for `sampler.type` is added to the `OTEL_TRACES_SAMPLER` envrionment variable.
+The value for `sampler.type` is added to the `OTEL_TRACES_SAMPLER` environment variable.
 Valid values for `sampler.type` are defined by the [OpenTelemetry Specification for OTEL_TRACES_SAMPLER](https://opentelemetry.io/docs/concepts/sdk-configuration/general-sdk-configuration/#otel_traces_sampler).
 The value for `sampler.argument` is added to the `OTEL_TRACES_SAMPLER_ARG` environment variable.
 Valid values for `sampler.argument` will depend on the chosen sampler.
 See the [OpenTelemetry Specification for OTEL_TRACES_SAMPLER_ARG](https://opentelemetry.io/docs/concepts/sdk-configuration/general-sdk-configuration/#otel_traces_sampler_arg) for more details.

+The instrumentation will automatically inject `OTEL_NODE_IP` and `OTEL_POD_IP` environment variables should you need to reference either value in an endpoint.

 The above CR can be queried by `kubectl get otelinst`.

 Then add an annotation to a pod to enable injection.
-The annotation can be added to a namespace, so that all pods within that namespace wil get instrumentation, or by adding the annotation to individual PodSpec objects, available as part of Deployment, Statefulset, and other resources.
+The annotation can be added to a namespace, so that all pods within that namespace will get instrumentation, or by adding the annotation to individual PodSpec objects, available as part of Deployment, Statefulset, and other resources.

 Java:

 ```bash
 instrumentation.opentelemetry.io/inject-java: "true"
 ```

 NodeJS:

 ```bash
 instrumentation.opentelemetry.io/inject-nodejs: "true"
 ```

 Python:

 ```bash
 instrumentation.opentelemetry.io/inject-python: "true"
 ```